oracle-livelabs/converged/obaas/microtx/microtx.md

 When the user submits their request, a microservice will pick up the request and invoke the **Transfer** service (which you will write in this lab) to process the transfer.

-The Transfer service will need to find the target customer using the provided email address, then perform a withdrawal and a deposit.
-It will need to coordinaate these actions to make sure they all occur, and to perform compensation if there is a problem.
+A Cloud Cash Payment Request Processor service (which you installed in the **Deploy the full CloudBank application** lab) will look up the target customer using the provided email address and invoke the Transfer server that you will write in this lab, which will perform a withdrawal and a deposit.
+Your Transfer service will need to coordinaate these actions to make sure they all occur, and to perform compensation if there is a problem.

 ## Task 2: Learn about Long Running Actions